 Pianist Laura Leon: American Music At The Piano

-She collaborated with violinist Colin Jacobsen for Morton Gould's Suite for Violin and Piano in honor of the composer-in attendance at Tilles Center and also performed it with violinist Renee Jolles at the American Society for Jewish Music's Music In Our Time.
+She collaborated with violinist Colin Jacobsen for Morton Gould's Suite for Violin and Piano in honor of the composer-in attendance at Tilles Center-and also performed it with violinist Renee Jolles at the American Society for Jewish Music's Music In Our Time.

-Laura was music director for the Emmy-award winning documentary The Hidden Life about the St. Mary's Order of Episcopal nuns, produced and directed by Suzy Schechtman, broadcast on PBS.
-Her video The Household Moose features Peter Schickele speaking about his unique and beautiful autobiographical solo piano work alongside the work's premiere recording and David Schickele's charming, free-spirited drawings-which illustrated the pages of the score.
+Her discography includes Morning Music: Piano Works by Peter Schickele and P.D.Q.
+Bach, Leo Kraft's Music for a Day.
+Laura was music director for the 2003 Emmy-award winning documentary The Hidden Life: The Story of the Sisters of St. Mary, produced and directed by Suzy Schechtman, broadcast on PBS.
+Her recording on the video The Household Moose is heard alongside Peter Schickele speaking about his autobiographical solo piano work, and his brother David Schickele's charming, free-spirited drawings-which illustrated the pages of the score.

 Laura maintains a strong connection to 20th century American composers who set the "compass" for composition today.
-Deeply committed to education, she is active as a teacher.
 She received an Ed.D. in Music and Music Education from Teachers College, Columbia University.
-Her dissertation was A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall, considered one of America's most important 20th century opera composers.
+Her dissertation was "A Study, Analysis and Performance of the Songs and Song Cycles for Voice and Piano by Hugo Weisgall," considered one of America's most important 20th century opera composers.